Have A Question About TU’s Residence Life? We Have All Of The Answers!

 - Can I smoke or have candles and incense in my room?
 All TU buildings and residences are smoke-free.
 Smoking, incense and candle burning are not allowed in the campus residences.

 - May I stay in my campus residence during breaks?
 The halls and houses officially close during Thanksgiving, Winter Holiday Break, and Spring Break.
 Students who are asked to stay in some capacity for the University are allowed to remain in the residences.
-Students who need to stay MUST receive permission from the Dean of Students one week prior to the break.
+Students who need to stay MUST receive permission from the Director of Housing Operations one week prior to the break.

 - Where can I cash checks or get cash?
 The ATM machine in the Gillmor Student Center is through The Old Fort Banking Company, (419) 443-8580.
 We recommend opening at least a savings account with this bank during your stay here to avoid extra charges.
 They will cash checks for those who have accounts.
 There are several national banks in town as well.